Once Upon a Time in Hollywood: Filming and design

 Principal photography began on June 18, 2018, in Los Angeles, California, and wrapped on November 1, 2018.
 Tarantino's directive was to turn Los Angeles of 2018 into Los Angeles of 1969 without computer-generated imagery.
 For this, he tapped into previous collaborators for production: editor Fred Raskin, cinematographer Robert Richardson, sound editor Wylie Stateman and makeup artist Heba Thorisdottir.
 He also brought first-time collaborators, production designer Barbara Ling, based on her work recreating historical settings in The Doors, and costume designer Arianne Phillips.
 Despite Tarantino's intent, the production wound up using more than 75 digital visual effects shots by Luma Pictures and Lola VFX, mainly to cover up modern billboards and erasing non-1960s buildings from driving shots.

 To film at the Pussycat Theater, production designer Barbara Ling and her team covered the building's LED signage and reattached the theater's iconic logo, rebuilding the letters and neon.
 Ling said the lettering on every marquee in the film is historically accurate.
 To restore Larry Edmunds Bookshop, she reproduced the original storefront sign and tracked down period-appropriate merchandise, even recreating book covers.
 Her team restored the Bruin and Fox Village theaters, including their marquees, and the storefronts around them.
 Stan's Donuts, across the street from the Bruin, got a complete makeover.

 The Playboy Mansion scene was shot at the actual mansion.
-Tarantino was adamant about filming there, but it took a long time to obtain permission since the mansion had been sold to a private owner following Hugh Hefner's death.
+Tarantino was adamant about filming there, but obtaining permission took a while, since the mansion had been sold to a private owner following Hugh Hefner's death.
 Tarantino and Ling met with the new owner to discuss the parts they wanted to use, but he was reluctant since the property was in the middle of a renovation.
-After long negotiations he agreed, and Ling was able to dress the vacant mansion, front courtyard, and backyard for the party scene, evoking as much of the 1960s appearance of the mansion as possible.
+After long negotiations, he agreed, and Ling was able to dress the vacant mansion, front courtyard, and backyard for the party scene, evoking as much of the 1960s appearance of the mansion as possible.
 The dance sequence for the scene was choreographed by Toni Basil who knew Sharon Tate and once dated Jay Sebring.
 She also choreographed Dalton's Hullabaloo scene.
+Though the film is set in 1969, the mansion was actually not acquired by Playboy until 1971, resulting in an obvious anachronism.